PairHits program

 --help

-Display brief help on command line options.
+Display a brief help on command line options.

 -a